BurnBirdX7/mse-gl-hw2-morphing/src/App/Models/MODELS.md

 Fox.glb but with animations, rig and root node removed, and model (not mesh) scaled down.
 Also changed center of coordinates for meshes.
-Full-scale model was properly displayed, but wasn't easy to observe, so I also scaled it down.
+Full-scale model was properly displayed, but wasn't easy to observe, so I scaled it down.